 Several of these cities must understand the importance of all of these factors because it looks like they put a substantial amount of time and effort into making their sites look good and work efficiently.
 Others have a long ways to go and need to update their websites.

 Tie – Parkland and City of Sunrise

-Easy to navigate, beautiful layout and the colors are nice and makes it very easy on the eyes than stark white.
-Beautiful photography that highlights parts of Parkland not only in the header but on the top box.
-Horizontal menu is easy to find items needed.
-Calendar on the right is useful.
-Search tool is handy.
-The site was redesigned two years ago said City Manager, Caryn Gardner-Young.
+Easy to navigate, beautiful layout and the colors are nice and make it very easy on the eyes than stark white.
+Stunning photography highlights parts of Parkland not only in the header but also on the top box.
+The horizontal menu is easy to find items needed.
+The calendar on the right is helpful.
+A search tool is handy.
+The site was redesigned two years ago, said City Manager Caryn Gardner-Young.

 City of Sunrise

 Fantastic Photography that makes me want to move or do business there.
-Fantastic horizontal menu with creative icons.
+Horizontal menu with creative icons.
 Social icons on top.
-What’s so good about the icons is they don’t go overboard with every social icon ever created.
-They stick to the basics: Facebook, Twitter and Flickr.
+The icons are so good because they don’t go overboard with every social icon ever created.
+They stick to the basics: Facebook, Twitter, and Flickr.
 Any more than that is pretentious and useless.
 Weather and calendar and easy to navigate.
 This is a professional website and shows the City of Sunrise has taken great measures to perfect it.

 Worst City Website in Broward County

 The City of Pembroke Pines

 Here is a website that looks like it hasn’t had a facelift since the 1990s because it’s so busy; my eyes just get frustrated by looking at it.
 Do they put their residents through this mess to find things?
 The boxes of information that surround the page resemble ads.
 Imagine trying to find an event through this mish-mosh of boxes.
 I think the city of Pembroke Pines needs to get a professional look to reflect how far this city has come in 20 years.